radiantearth/community-sprints/14102025-esrin-rome-italy/prep-work/implementation-topics.md

 Given the 3-day sprint timeframe, implementation activities will serve to:

+- **Propose immediate solutions** to specification decisions trough PRs in the corresponding repositories
 - **Validate specification decisions** through proof-of-concept implementations
 - **Test proposed patterns** with real-world data and use cases
 - **Identify gaps** in current tooling that specifications need to address